Demerson

 LaMia Flight 2933.
-Despite being part of the squad Demerson did not board the flight for the 2016 Copa Sudamericana final.
+Despite being part of the squad, Demerson did not board the flight for the 2016 Copa Sudamericana final.
 Demerson's current club is Sarawak United in the Malaysian Premier League.

 Club career

 After representing hometown clubs Atlético Mineiro and América Mineiro as a youth, Demerson made his senior debut with Corinthians Alagoano in 2004.
 After a loan stint at Luziânia and a short spell at Itaúna, he signed for Série A club Cruzeiro in 2008.

 Demerson being loaned out to Goytacaz and Cabofriense.
-On 19 May 2009 he signed for Coritiba.
+On 19 May 2009, he signed for Coritiba.

-Demerson made his top tier debut on 24 May 2009, in Coritiba Foot Ball Club he achieved national recognition in football.
-Where he captured two State League titles in Campeonato Paranaense (2010,2012) and National Title of Campeonato Brasileiro Série B in 2010.
-And he reached the incredible Guinness Book record "World's Most Victorious Team" in 2011 totaling twenty-four consecutive wins.
+Demerson made his debut on 24 May 2009, in Coritiba Foot Ball Club, by achieving national recognition in football.
+He captured two State League titles in Campeonato Paranaense (2010,2012) and the National Title of Campeonato Brasileiro Série B in 2010.
+He reached the Guinness Book record "World's Most Victorious Team" in 2011, totaling twenty-four consecutive wins.